zio/zio-http/docs/index.md

 ZIO HTTP is a scala library for building http apps.
 It is powered by ZIO and [Netty](https://netty.io/) and aims at being the defacto solution for writing, highly scalable and performant web applications using idiomatic Scala.

+ZIO HTTP is designed in terms of **HTTP as function**, where both server and client are a function from a request to a response, with a focus on type safety, composability, and testability.

 @PROJECT_BADGES@

-## Introduction

-ZIO HTTP provides a simple and expressive API for building both server and client-side applications.
-ZIO HTTP is designed in terms of **HTTP as function**, where both server and client are a function from `Request` to `Response`.

 Some of the key features of ZIO HTTP are: